leadex/iot-integration/README.md

 #### Install Mosquitto
 **Mosquitto** - an open source message broker that implements the MQTT .
 We are using him for send sensors data from Rapberry PI for our backend services.
 You can install mosquitto to Raspberry PI or to other machine.
-If you can simple start all aplications with mosquitto skip this step.
+If you do not want to install it on the Raspberry PI, just skip this step.
 Instruction: https://mosquitto.org/2013/01/mosquitto-debian-repository/
 `apt-get install mosquitto`
 `systemctl enable mosquitto`